kahinga99/documentation/README.md

 ### Does it work in my country?

-People can contribute from anywhere by credit card, with donations denominated in the [currency](product/currencies.md) of the Fiscal Host.
-Payouts work everywhere our payment providers, Stripe and Paypal, serve.
+People can contribute from anywhere via credit card, with donations denominated in the [currency](product/currencies.md) of the Fiscal Host.
+Payouts work everywhere with our payment providers, Stripe and Paypal, serve.

 ### Can I get a receipt for my donations?

 Yes!
-One main purpose of Open Collective is to provide unincorporated projects the legal and financial structures to provide [people](backers-and-sponsors/) receipts and invoices.
+Open Collective provides unincorporated projects with the legal and financial structures to provide receipts and invoices to [people](backers-and-sponsors/).

 ### Where can I learn more?